Multi-messenger Bayesian parameter inference of a binary neutron-star merger: Analysis

 In addition to using these fits, we use the results of \cite{Margalit:2017dij}, who derive a $90\%$ upper limit on the mass of a non-rotating NS of $2.17M_\odot$ based on energetic considerations from the GRB and kilonova which rule out a long-lived supramassive NS remnant, to place a prior on $M_{\rm TOV}$ between 2--2.17\,$M_\odot$.
-Combining these phenomenological relations with the lightcurve data, our analysis strongly favors equal or nearly equal mass systems and $\tilde{\Lambda} \geq 400$ (see supplementary material).
+Combining these phenomenological relations with the lightcurve data, our analysis strongly favors equal or nearly equal mass systems and $\tilde{\Lambda} \geq 400$ (see appendix).
 We conclude that roughly $20\%$ of the first ejecta component is associated with dynamical ejecta, while about $20\%$ of the disk mass must be ejected in winds to account for the second ejecta component.
 The latter agrees with the results of long-term general relativistic magnetohydrodynamical simulations of the post-merger accretion disk (e.g.~\cite{Siegel:2017nub}).
-If we do not enforce constraints on $M_{\rm TOV}$, we obtain similar constraints in the binary parameters but with allowed values $M_{\rm TOV} = 2.28^{+0.34}_{-0.33}$\,$M_\odot$.
-This is broadly consistent with the results presented in~\cite{Margalit:2017dij,Rezzolla:2017aly,Ruiz:2017due,Shibata:2019ctb} and provides a new and independent measurement of the maximum TOV mass, which will become more accurate with future multi-messenger events.
-Full posteriors for the analysis without enforced constraints on $M_{\rm TOV}$ can be found in the supplementary material.
+If we do not enforce constraints on $M_{\rm TOV}$, we obtain similar constraints in the binary parameters but with allowed values $M_{\rm TOV} = 2.13^{+0.35}_{-0.28}$\,$M_\odot$.
+This is broadly consistent with the results presented in~\cite{Margalit:2017dij,Rezzolla:2017aly,Ruiz:2017due} and provides a new and independent measurement of the maximum TOV mass, which will become more accurate with future multi-messenger events.